xyxxyxxy/exy/README.md

 TODO Images

-# State of this application

-As of March 2024, me and some friends use exy on Windows.
-MacOS and Linux builds are created, but untested.
-Feedback appreciated.

 ## Features

-- Easy to setup
+- Easy to setup via UI
 - Preview images using Imgur
 - All media types supported
 - Showing play state (pause, time remaining, current chapter)
 - Ignore media types and customize what is shared
-- Login with your regular user.
-No Emby/Jellyfin API key required
+- Login with your regular user, no Emby/Jellyfin API key required
 - Detect YouTube/BitChute content and link to original video

 ## Requirements